adielwes/adielwes/README.md

 I'm an Android developer with over 5 years of experience building mobile solutions focused on performance, scalability, and user experience.
 I've worked as a tech lead on challenging projects, and I'm currently deepening my knowledge in software architecture and AI applied to mobile development.

-I'm passionate about creating products that truly make sense for people — combining clean code practices with empathy, intuitive design, and a constant curiosity for new technologies.
+I'm passionate about creating products that truly make sense for people, combining clean code practices with empathy, intuitive design, and a constant curiosity for new technologies.

 ---